thegrafico/AndroidLibrary_Evertec/readme.md

 - The application was tested with a personal NodeJs server and https://app.apiary.io. if you want to test you need a server or you can test it on apiary. changing the URL in the file *makeRequest* for the URl of apiary.
 - Still the API is not complete, there are some important change to do, like data validation.

+In this Repo, is only available the code, if you want to see the android full project and the process of creating a API, go to this other Repo: https://github.com/thegrafico/Android_Library_EVT